Israel Héctor Perez

-Israel Héctor Enrique Perez (born April 21, 1979 in Buenos Aires) is a featherweight boxer from Argentina, who represented his native country at the 2000 Summer Olympics in Sydney, Australia.
+Israel Héctor Enrique Perez (born April 21, 1979) is a featherweight boxer from Argentina, who represented his native country at the 2000 Summer Olympics in Sydney, Australia.

 Boxing career

 Nicknamed "Cachito" he made his professional debut in 2003.
 He won eight professional bouts in a row, before being losing by split decision to John Nolasco of the Dominican Republic.
 As of November 2006, Perez had compiled a record of 17-2 (10 KO).